 Removing the Roadblocks

 It becomes easier every time you allow your intuition and subconscious to speak.
-In effect, you are preparing for the inner journey and the next level of revelation.
+You are preparing for the inner journey and the next level of revelation.
 We need to stick with the process to give our inner work meaning.

 Listen to the innate spiritual desire that is leading you to this practice.
 Listen to that small voice and be patient.
 Stay with it.
 The observer of our experience wants us to know what we are.
 As we awaken more and more, we can come forward to experience life more fully.

-The primary source of difficulty with a brainstorming process is social and cultural programming.
-We live in a world where we are subject to social programming and propaganda.
+Social and cultural programming are the primary sources that interfere with the brainstorming process.
+We live in a world that subjects us to social programming and propaganda.
 We are “told” and sold what we should believe.
 This conditioning places boundaries around what we think about spiritual reality.

-The cultural programming that blocks our intuitive mind also blocks the inner observer, so we cannot discover what other possibilities are available.
-Since most of our harmful programming comes from organized religion, it’s important to not to reference quotes from religious texts or common theological jargon.
+The cultural programming that blocks our intuitive mind also blocks the inner observer, so we cannot discover other possibilities.
+Since most of our harmful programming comes from organized religion, it’s important not to reference quotes from religious texts or common theological jargon.
 Always question the messages from the cultural narrative and never stop.
 Revealing the inner self is a threat to organized religion (3).

 Fear of Your Intuition